Danny and the Counts: History

 Crosno arranged with Coronado Records to release their next single containing what are now their two best-known songs, in what was a self-funded project.
 According to Parra, "...the songs were recorded as live single takes in a dumpy downtown El Paso recording studio for the princely sum of $75.00 (included master tape).
 The fee was for an hour of recording studio time..."
 The A-side featured raga-tinged "You Need Love".
-Shifting gears, the B-side was an eerie ballad, "Ode to the Wind", that was highlighted by Valensuela and Parra's delicate guitar lines.
+The B-side was an eerie ballad, "Ode to the Wind", that was highlighted by Valensuela and Parra's delicate guitar lines.
 In both songs Valenzuela used a fuzz-toned electric guitar, creating a sound that some have mistaken for a sitar.
 Both songs were published by Chiyo Music through BMI.
 In late 1966, Danny Parra was drafted into the Navy and Ken Prichard joined on guitar.
 The band continued for several years under different lineups in Parra's absence.

 Ken Prichard later joined Brand X. Upon returning from the Navy, Danny Parra moved to California and worked as an electronics engineer.
-Eric Huereque passed away in 2003 at the age of 56.
+Eric Huereque died in 2003 at the age of 56.
 In the intervening years, Danny and the Counts' music has come to the attention of garage rock enthusiasts and commentators.
 Chris Bishop in Garage Hangover states, "Danny and the Counts 'You Need Love' is a signature tune of the mid-60s, with its unforgettable buzzing guitar riff and opening 'Oh, yeah!'".
 Cosmic Mind at Play ranks "You Need Love" b/w "Ode to the Wind" as a classic garage rock single.
 According to Danny Parra: